Star Fleet (video game series): Star Legions

-Finally, the player gets different worlds to invade from primitive to very good developed planets who are more difficult to subdue.

-The game was designed and written by Trevor Sorensen, Mark Baldwin, and Brett Keeton with artwork by Richard Launius.

-Although the initial release was buggy, two patches were soon available which fixed all the known bugs.

-Computer Gaming World criticized Star Legions for overly simple wargaming mechanics such as lacking air support, restoring legions' health to full between worlds, the lack of impact of the terrain on gameplay, and many serious bugs.
-The magazine concluded that "as a 'science-fiction wargame,' I'm afraid Star Legions does injustice to both qualifiers".
-A February 1994 survey of space war games gave it a grade of C, stating that the game "suffered from a high tedium factor".
-The game (as "Space Legions") was reviewed in 1993 in Dragon #193 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
-The reviewers gave the game 3 out of 5 stars.
-A May 1994 survey of strategic space games set in the year 2000 and later gave the game two-plus stars out of five, stating that it had "an unusual number of bugs and a numbing sameness to the scenarios".

 Star Fleet III onwards

 Star Fleet III, a sequel to Star Fleet II developed by Supernova Creations was planned to be published by Mindcraft in 1993.
 It was never finished or released.
 It should not be confused with Star Legions; as Dr. Sorensen explains:

 Star Legions was never intended as Star Fleet 3.
 [It] was a spin-off of Star Fleet 2 and was to provide an interim product until SF3 could be completed.

 Dr. Sorensen had designed outlines for games in the Star Fleet series up to Star Fleet VII.

 Star Fleet Deluxe

-This was attempt to create a new modern version of the classic Star Fleet I: The War Begins!.
-This was a grass-roots attempt online by game creator Dr. Trevor Sorensen.
+Star Fleet Deluxe was an attempt to create a new modern version of the classic Star Fleet I: The War Begins!, by game creator Dr. Trevor Sorensen.
 This would have been interactive online version of the game between players.

 On his website, Star Fleet Central, he allowed free downloads of both Star Fleet I and II, with necessary patches.

-However, development of the game stalled.
-This is because the programmer who was helping with development of the new Star Fleet Deluxe took his own life.
+Development of the game stalled as the programmer who was helping with development of the new Star Fleet Deluxe took his own life.
 Shortly after this, the website closed down.
-It was opened again on the Symbiotic Software website in 2008, which itself closed in 2011.
+It was opened again on the Symbiotic Software website in 2008, which itself closed three years later.